ThomasJButler/iAI-Assessment/README.md

 This project was developed with AI assistance.
 The following AI tools were used:

-- Azure OpenAI API (GPT-4o) for generating synthetic consultation responses
+- Azure OpenAI API (GPT-4o) for generating synthetic consultation responses.
-- AI assistance for code development and documentation
+- AI assistance for code development and documentation, ChatGPT 4.0 (custom prompting GPT), Perplexity MCP, Claude 3.7, Cline for Agentic AI capabilities inside VS code.

 ## Author

-AI Evaluation Engineer
+Thomas James Butler
 Date: 31/03/2025